GitGuru4DevOps-Venkatesh/Simplified-Linux-Commands-with-examples/README.md

 # simplified-examples
-Here are simplified examples for each of the Linux commands..!
+Simplified examples for each of the Linux commands below..!

-Certainly!
-Here is a single file containing both the Linux commands and their corresponding inputs and outputs:
+Provided the single file containing both the Linux commands and their corresponding inputs and outputs:

 ```plaintext
 1. ls: List directory contents